bodo-ai/Bodo/docs/index.rst

 Bodo is a new just-in-time (JIT) inferential compiler that brings supercomputing-style performance and scalability to native Python analytics code automatically.
-Bodo has several advantages over other big data analytics systems (which are usually distributed scheduler libraries):
+Bodo has several advantages over other big data analytics systems such as Apache Spark, which are usually distributed scheduler libraries:

 - Simple programming with native Python APIs such as Pandas and Numpy (no "Pandas-like" API layers)
 - Extreme performance and scalability using true parallelism and advanced compiler technology